postman-open-technologies/linting-rules/_rules/schema-names-snake-case.md

 ---
-schema-names-should-be-pascal-case:
+schema-names-snake-case:
-  description: Schema names should be Pascal case.
+  description: Schema names should be snake case.
-  message: Schema name should be Pascal case.
+  message: Schema name should be snake case.
   severity: hint
   formats:
   - oas2